-Middlebury Institute graduates discuss where they are working today, how they landed their dream job, what it was about the Institute that helped them get there, and what advice they’d give to current and future MIIS students.
+Middlebury Institute graduates discuss where they are working today, what it was about the Institute that helped them get there, and what advice they’d give to current and future MIIS students.

 My name is Elea Becker Lowe and I graduated from the Middlebury Institute in 2018 with an MA in International Environmental Policy (IEP) and a specialization in Natural Resources and Policy Management.
 My language of study was Spanish.